AlexMercedCoder/tutorialblog/content/blog/2025/2025-10-apache-iceberg-v4.md

 ## Proposal 2: Parquet for Metadata – Smarter Query Planning

-Today, Iceberg stores metadata files—like manifests and manifest lists—in **Apache Avro**, a row-based format.
+Today, Iceberg stores metadata files: like manifests and manifest lists, in **Apache Avro**, a row-based format.
 While this made sense early on, it’s become a bottleneck for query performance.

 Why?
 Because most query engines don’t need every field in the metadata.
 For example, if a planner wants to filter files based on a column’s min and max values, it only needs that one field.
 But with Avro, it has to read and deserialize entire rows just to access a few columns.